R3BRootGroup/sofia/README.md

 At cave C, the scintillator make the stop of the beam, and the start for the times of flight of the fission fragments.

 - Common reference signal (SofComRef)
-Deux independant DAQ are running at S2 and cave C.
+Deux independent DAQ are running at S2 and cave C.
 The clock of the VFTX-TDC are not synchronised.
 To calculate the ToF from S2 to Cave C, one common signal is sent to each cave.